saif-ellafi/play-by-the-writing/README.md

 # How to use?

 1. Install Espanso (free) before you install Play by the Writing
-2. Install Play by the Writing with either the installer, unziping, or compiling the source code yourself
+2. Install Play by the Writing with either the installer, unzipping, or compiling the source code yourself
 3. Launch Espanso and play!

 For using AI, after installing Play by the Way, place your OpenAPI API key in "<user_folder>\espanso\config\openai.txt"

-Test if everything works by typing :qq, if you get an oracle yes/no answer, you're good to go!
+Test if everything works by typing `:qq`, if you get an Oracle yes/no answer, you're good to go!
 Have fun.

 [Check YouTube explanation video](https://youtu.be/UeV63Iyi5_s)

 ## Installable Version

 If you are a Windows user, the recommended way to use this is with the installer found [HERE](https://jeansenvaars.itch.io/play-by-the-writing)
 There's a price tag on it to justify the work effort overall, for the installer.
-If you use the open source version, please consider a donation too.
+If you use the open-source version, please consider a donation too.

 ## Open Source Version